omoerbeek/e2pv/README.md

 values.
 That seems to happen in some installations when panels are producing close to their maximum capacity.
 Especially duo-inverters seem to have this problem.

-By default, the script aggregates data from the inverters and sends a single record to PVOutput every 10 minutes.
+The script aggregates data from the inverters and sends a single record to PVOutput every 10 minutes.
 If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.
 See below for details.

 By default, the script sends raw DC power data to PVOutput.
 In a lot of cases this data reflects the actually power generated.
 In some cases, the reported data is e few percent too high.
 In those cases, define `AC` to `1`.